youngerous/aeda_nlp/README.md

 The baseline code is for [EDA: Easy Data Augmentation techniques for boosting performance on text classification tasks](https://arxiv.org/abs/1901.11196)

 Our augmentation code can be found in the code folder titled aeda.py.
-In addition, we also make available our train and test data which is the data folder.
+In addition, we also make available our train and test data which is in the data folder.

 # Citation
 ```